-Salma Hayek is the latest to make allegations of sexual assault and abuse against Harvey Weinstein.
-In light of this, we ask therapist Leonie Adamson from the video counselling app Dr Julian the signs of a sexual predator
+The former first minister of Scotland Alex Salmond has been charged with two counts of attempted rape and nine counts of sexual assault.
+In light of this, we ask therapist Leonie Adamson from the video counselling app Dr Julian how to spot the signs of a sexual predator

 And she’s not alone, in an Instagram post, Cara Delevigne has described feeling ‘powerless and scared’ in the face of Weinstein and the number of women alleging abuse (including rape) rises every day.
 Gwyneth Paltrow, Angelina Jolie, Asia Argento, Ashley Judd, Rose McGowan, Rosanna Arquette and many more are among the women who have come forward.